siddhi91/apk_files/README.md

 5. Building the APK (For Android):
       If you want to build the APK for testing, follow these steps:
-       -Download the APK.
+       - Download the APK.
         [Download Universal APK](https://github.com/siddhi91/apk_files/blob/main/apk_files/universal.apk)
-       -Install the APK on your Android device.
+       - Install the APK on your Android device.

 6. Contributing
    If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.